Polaron-Polaritons in Subwavelength Arrays of Trapped Atoms: Model

 \subsection{Polaron-polariton description}

-As a result of the displacement-mediated hopping in \cref{eq:H1_crystal_momenta}, the polaritons in \cref{eq:H0_diagonal} couple to the mechanical oscillations in the array and should, hereby, lead to the formation of phonon-dressed polaritons, i.e., polaron-polaritons.
+As a result of the displacement-mediated hopping in \cref{eq:H1_crystal_momenta}, the polaritons in \cref{eq:H0_diagonal} couple to the mechanical oscillations in the array and should thus lead to the formation of phonon-dressed polaritons, i.e. polaron-polaritons.

 We quantify these motional effects by calculating their influence on the spin-wave retarded Green's function $iG_\vec{p}^R(t)=\theta(t)\tr\{\hat s_\vec p(t)\hat s_\vec{p}\dagg\rho_0\}$, where $\rho_0 = \ket{0}\bra{0}$ is the vacuum state.
 Computing this using \cref{eq:ME}, we obtain \be \!\!iG_\pp^{\rm R}(t) = \theta(t)\bra{0} \sop_\pp e^{-i\hat{H} t} \sdop_\pp\ket{0} \equiv \theta(t)\bra0 \hat s_{\vec p}\ket{\Psi_\vec{p}(t)},\!\! \ee where $\hat H$ is the non-Hermitian Hamiltonian in \cref{eq:H} and, consequently, $\ket{\Psi_\vec{p}(t)}$ is not normalized, but rather its norm decays with time $t$.
 In the Lamb-Dicke regime, we treat the phonons perturbatively and restrict our attention to the subspace with at most one phonon excitation.
 This corresponds to expressing the evolved state in terms of the Chevy ansatz~\cite{Chevy2006} \be \ket{\Psi_\pp(t)} \simeq B_\pp(t) \sdop_\pp \ket{0} + \sum_{\qq,\alpha} C_{\pp,\qq}^{\alpha}(t) \sdop_\qq \bdop_{\alpha,\pp-\qq} \ket{0}. \ee Evolving this state with the initial condition $B_\pp(0) = 1$, $C_{\pp,\qq}^{\alpha}(0) = 0$, we obtain the retarded Green's function as $G_\pp^{\rm R}(t) = -i\theta(t) B_\pp(t)$.